 If I had to pick just one side dish for my Thanksgiving meal, I would pick baked macaroni and cheese.
 And maybe this means I should be seated at the kids’ table?
 Ha.
 I love baked macaroni and cheese, and it’s one of those dishes that probably should only be made for special occasions (hello, butter, cheese, and carbs!).
 Last year, I created this green bean and macaroni casserole, which is kind of a hybrid between green bean casserole and baked mac and cheese.
+I’ve also made this pumpkin and rosemary mac and cheese, which is definitely full of seasonal flavor.
 But, this year I have truly outdone myself with this stuffing topped baked mac and cheese—it is carbs on carbs heaven!
 Ha.

 This stuffing topped baked mac and cheese just screams holiday to me.
 It has all the flavors of stuffing combined with the creamy decadence of baked macaroni and cheese.
 I love this out of the oven and I love warming up the leftovers the next day, which is one of my favorite parts of Thanksgiving … the leftovers!